hunteke/temoa/docs/source/Documentation.rst

 Lines 2 and 3 are an indication that this constraint is implemented in a non-sparse manner.
 That is, Pyomo does not inherently know the valid indices for a given model parameter or equation.
-In ``temoa_model``, the constraint definition listed four index sets, so Pyomo will naively call this function for every possible combination of tuple :math:`\{p, s, d, dem\}`.
+In ``temoa_model``, the constraint definition listed five index sets, so Pyomo will naively call this function for every possible combination of tuple :math:`\{r, p, s, d, dem\}`.
 However, as there may be slices for which a demand does not exist (e.g., the winter season might have no cooling demand), there is no need to create a constraint for any tuple involving 'winter' and 'cooling'.
 Indeed, an attempt to access a demand for which the modeler has not specified a value results in a Pyomo error, so it is necessary to ignore any tuple for which no Demand exists.

-Lines 6 through 12 are a single *source-line* that we split over 7 lines for clarity.
-These lines implement the summation of the Demand constraint, summing over all technologies, vintages, and the inputs that generate the end-use demand ``dem``.
+Lines 5 through 11 represent two *source-lines* that we split over several lines for clarity.
+These lines implement the summations of the demand commodity ``dem`` produced by demand technologies with both variable and constant output across the year, summed over all relevant technologies, vintages, and the inputs.
+The :code:`supply` and :code:`supply_annual` are local variables used in the expression (:code:`expr`) shown below.
 Note that the sum is performed with sparse indices, which are returned from dictionaries created in :code:`temoa_initialize.py`.

-Lines 6 through 12 also showcase a very common idiom in Python: list-comprehension.
+Lines 5 through 11 also showcase a very common idiom in Python: list-comprehension.
 List comprehension is a concise and efficient syntax to create lists.
 As opposed to building a list element-by-element with for-loops, list comprehension can convert many statements into a single operation.